moemia12/edf-bookstore/README.md

 - Testing using Jest by unit testing each method and mocking the fetch function to return sample data

 Axios is also a good tool for this as it removes the need to parse JSON code.
-I've included another refactored file which makes use of Axios instead of Fetch/ XMLHttp
+I've included another refactored file which makes use of Axios instead of Fetch/ XMLHttp.

 It can be found in AxBookSearchApiClient.js and its methods are called in example-client.js

 //---------------------------------------------------------------------------------------------------------//